 The Club has a Child Protection Officer who should be the first point of contact if you have any concerns whatever about the welfare of any young or vulnerable person at the club

-The Current Child Protection Officer is Laura and she can be contacted on 07786 083643.
-She will treat any contact you have with complete discretion.
+The Current Child & Vulnerable Adults Protection Officer is Lewis Jackson and he can be contacted on 07531 442 773.
+He will treat any contact you have with complete discretion.

 Information and links relating to Child Protection can be found below:

-- Club coaches and helpers should follow the BCU Code of Ethics.
+- Club coaches and helpers should follow the British Canoeing Code of Ethics.
 (Accessible on the British Canoeing Website).

-- All Club coaches, helpers and officials working with young people should read and adhere to the BCU Child Protection and Harassment Policy.
+- All club coaches, helpers and officials, working with young people should read and adhere to the British Canoeing Child Protection and Harassment Policy.
 (Accessible on the British Canoeing Website).
 The Club will follow the guidance of the policy in the event of any concerns or allegations.

-- Any paddler who coaches for the Club should be a member of the BCU.
-The club will encourage and support helpers to gain qualifications and assist coaches to stay up-dated.
+- Any paddler who coaches for the Club should be a member of the British Canoe Union.
+The Club will encourage and support helpers to gain qualifications and assist coaches to stay updated.

-- The Club will identify a person whose role it is to deal with any issues concerning Child Protection and Harassment and notify this person to all members.
+- The Club will identify a Welfare Officer whose role it is to deal with any issues concerning Child Protection and Harassment and notify this person to all members.
 Anyone with concerns with respect to Child Abuse or Harassment should contact that person.
-If that person is unavailable they can contact the Club Chairman or the BCU Child Protection /Harassment Officer.
+If that person is unavailable they can contact the Deputy Welfare Officer, Club Chairman, or the British Canoeing Child Protection/Harassment Officer.
 Contact details are available on the Club noticeboard and on the website.